-St. Mary’s Community Center provides workforce development classes and public benefits counseling for adults, along with food assistance and social opportunities for senior citizens.
-The center also hosts a monthly eye clinic.
+St. Mary’s Community Center provides workforce development classes and public benefits counseling for adults.
+The center also hosts a monthly eye clinic and annual tax preparation.
 A volunteer is needed as a center assistant.
-The volunteer will welcome clients, provide guidance for public benefits applications and renewals, facilitate job searches and resumes, organizing the monthly eye clinic, and distributing food and planning social activities for seniors.
+The volunteer will welcome clients, provide guidance for public benefits applications and renewals, facilitate job searches and edit resumes, organize the monthly eye clinic, and assist with tax preparation.

 St. Mary’s Health Center

 Mission: To provide access to quality, compassionate healthcare to those who are uninsured and of low income and to better their quality of life

-St. Mary’s Health Center provides free primary health care and free access to labs, radiology, diagnostic testing, health education, cancer prevention screenings and inpatient hospitalization through St. Joseph’s/Candler health system.
-The clinic serves uninsured adults who fall greater than 200% below federal poverty guidelines.
-It is staffed mostly by nurse practitioners.
+St. Mary’s Health Center provides free primary health care and free access to labs, radiology, diagnostic testing, health education, cancer prevention screenings, and inpatient hospitalization through St. Joseph’s/Candler Health System to patients whose income falls 200% below the federal poverty level.
+The clinic is staffed by nurse practitioners.
 A volunteer is needed as a nurse or an administrative assistant.
 As a nurse, the volunteer would triage patients, administer injections, perform new patient assessments, and document care in the electronic medical record.
 As an administrative assistant, the volunteer would answer phones and schedule appointments, assist with new patient intake, and coordinate and monitor patient referrals to specialty care.